CONSTRUCTION & REAL ESTATE BLOG

 Will a Commercial Tenant Have to Pay Rent While The Landlord Makes Renovations to the Property That Cause The Tenant to be Constructively Evicted?

 In 1561 Irving, LLC v.
-Francisca Lopez, A-1150-10T3 (N.J.
+Francisca Lopez, No. A-1150-10T3, 2012 WL 3115043 (N.J.
 Super.
 Ct.
 App.
 Div.
-August 2, 2012), the Appellate Division of the Superior Court of New Jersey was presented with the following question: if a landlord makes renovations to commercial property that it leases, preventing its tenant from conducting business and the tenant stops paying rent, will the tenant still owe the landlord rent for that period?
+Aug.
+2, 2012), the Appellate Division of the Superior Court of New Jersey was presented with the following question: if a landlord makes renovations to commercial property that it leases, preventing its tenant from conducting business and the tenant stops paying rent, will the tenant still owe the landlord rent for that period?

 In that case, defendant Francisca Lopez (defendant) appealed from a judgment by the Superior Court of New Jersey, Law Division, that awarded plaintiff 1561 Irving, LLC (plaintiff) $1155.31 for unpaid rent, late fees and court costs.
 The Law Division court also dismissed defendant’s counterclaim.